jibreil/oldoldsite/about.md

 - Converted website to a new HTML style
 - Created vnStat Alert program to control server data usage
-- Made core changes to the OS on machines implemented across NS
+- Made core changes to the OS on machines implemented across NSW

 --------------------------------------------------------------------------------